 Study: 95% of deaths in ICE detention between 2017-2021 could have been prevented

+This article was first published by Source New Mexico.
+To read more visit https://sourcenm.com/.

-If not for systemic failures in medical and mental health care, almost all of the people who died in immigration detention in the U.S. between 2017 and 2021 could still be alive today, according to a study by independent medical experts released today.
+If not for systemic failures in medical and mental health care, almost all of the people who died in immigration detention in the U.S. between 2017 and 2021 could still be alive today, according to a report.

 U.S. Immigration and Customs Enforcement (ICE) has reported 53 people died in its custody between January 1, 2017 and December 31, 2021.

-Medical experts examined all but one of those deaths, and concluded that 49 of them, or 95%, were preventable or possibly preventable if appropriate medical care had been provided, according to a comprehensive review published by the ACLU National Prison Project, Physicians for Human Rights and nonprofit watchdog group American Oversight.
+Medical experts examined all but one of those deaths, and concluded that 49 of them, or 95%, were preventable or possibly preventable if appropriate medical care had been provided, according to an early version of the report by the ACLU National Prison Project, Physicians for Human Rights and nonprofit watchdog group American Oversight.

 In most of the deaths reviewed, ICE detention medical staff made incorrect, inappropriate, or incomplete diagnoses; or provided inadequate or unreasonably delayed treatment.